armandofox/audience1st/_posts/2020-02-18-reserved-seating.md

    vendor such as Goldstar or TodayTix.

 During seat selection, hovering over any seat shows its seating zone and label, and clicking on a seat selects or un-selects it.
 If the patron selects an accessible seat, a pop-up appears asking them to ensure they really need the accommodation.
 You can change the wording of this pop-up on the \[Options screen\]({% post_url 2017-11-04-sitewide-options %}).

+Note that if all seats in a seat map belong to the same seating zone, then the seating zone's name will not appear when hovering over seats during seat selection.
+The whole concept of seating zones will be completely invisible to patrons buying tickets or reserving seats for a performance where all seats belong to the same zone.